Heart of Georgia Railroad: SAM Shortline Railway

-In addition to freight services provided by the Heart of Georgia, the railroad also hosts the SAM Shortline Railroad heritage train of about 45 miles between Archery, Georgia and Cordele.
+In addition to freight services provided by the Heart of Georgia, the railroad also hosts the SAM Shortline Railroad heritage train of about 45 miles between the unincorporated community of Archery, Georgia and Cordele.
 The train is managed by the Southwest Georgia Railroad Excursion Authority with the HOG providing the locomotives and operating crews.

 Cordele Intermodal Services

 In December, 2010 The Heart of Georgia began hosting intermodal transport for Cordele Intermodal Services out of the Cordele Inland Port.
 Cordele Intermodal Services facilitates container transport between the Georgia Ports Authority in Savannah and the Cordele Rail Ramp.
 Heart of Georgia Railroad operates the line between Cordele, GA and Vidalia, GA.
 The Georgia Central Railway operates the rail line between Vidalia and Savannah.
 Heart of Georgia Railroad has seen significant traffic increases in traffic since Cordele Intermodal Services' inception.